oskarsandwall/architecture/README.md

 * **Resource-intensive initial phase**: The requirements and design phases can be time-consuming and demand significant resources for documentation.
 * **Not suitable for complex or evolving projects**: It is a poor model for long, complex projects or those where requirements are likely to change.

+### The Agile Method
+The main ideas from Agile are based on Lean which was coined in the US 1988 and defined 1996.
+This in turn was based on minimizing wastes (muda) as described by Toyota's Toyotas Production System from the 1950s and 1960s.

+**The seven "wastes"** (muda in Japanese), first formulated by Toyota engineer Shigeo Shingo, are:
+1. **superfluous inventory** of raw material and finished goods
+2. **overproduction** (producing more than what is needed now)
+3. **over-processing** (processing or making parts beyond the standard expected by customer),
+4. **transportation** (unnecessary movement of people and goods inside the system)
+5. **excess motion** (mechanizing or automating before improving the method)
+6. **waiting** (inactive working periods due to job queues)
+7. **making defective products** (reworking to fix avoidable defects in products and processes).

 ## Different types of architectures
 - [API Architectural Styles](API_Architectural_Styles.md)